 AMI provided structural engineering for a four-story hotel, civil and storm water design, utilities, marine civil engineering, retractable bridge design, land and marine survey, underwater inspections, demolition, construction oversight/inspection, wave run-up studies, environmental remediation and capping of contaminated soil, geotechnical, capping and shallowing of legacy contaminants in the sediment of Slip 2, and the design of critical habitat improvements.
 Capping of legacy contaminants in Slip 2 involved the development of a public and private partnership that included the developer, the MPCA, Army Corps of Engineers, and the Minnesota MDNR.

 The capping project placed a minimum of 2.8 feet of clean dredge sediments across the 2+acre slip.
 The dredge material used was pre-screened for structural and chemical characteristics and obtained from the Army Corps of Engineers dredging operations.
 An additional 7 feet of dredge material was placed above the cap to provide structural support to the aging pier walls and to provide protected shallow water habitat.
 Project permitting & environmental cleanup at the site was extensive, working with local, state and federal agencies; regulatory permits, concurrence and closures related to the design, construction, environmental, historic preservation of the site.
-The project is on schedule for completion in June of 2016.
+The project was completed in 2016.